 Department of History and Great Texts

-As you read, analyze, discuss, and write about these sources, you will develop a number of important skills.
-You’ll learn how to utilize investigative “tools” by asking probing questions, search for supporting evidence, analyze and synthesize data to reach rationale conclusions, and how to present your findings competently, both orally and in writing.
+As you read, analyze, discuss and write about these sources, you will develop a number of important skills.
+You’ll learn how to utilize investigative “tools” and ask probing questions, search for supporting evidence, analyze and synthesize data to reach rationale conclusions, and how to present your findings competently, both orally and in writing.
 Whether you are part of our History or Great Texts program, you’ll explore some of the most wonderful written material produced by Western Civilization, learn about the key events and forces of history, and develop a better understanding of the world we live in.

 Like the History at HBU Facebook page for interesting historical links and commentary.

 We can’t wait to welcome you to HBU!